antoinedme/titanic-dataset-ml/README.md

 thank you very much,
 by Antoine de Marassé

-Access all the code on the Juypter Notebook (Python):
+Access all the code on the Jupyter Notebook (Python):

 https://github.com/antoinedme/titanic-dataset-ml/blob/master/Titanic-MachineLearning.ipynb